tamoghnaRay/tamoghnaray.github.io/aboutme.md

 - Cavity QED
 - Quantum Chaos
 - Open Quantum Systems
-- Matrix product states and related algorithms to solve open quantum many body problems
+- Matrix product states and related algorithms to solve open quantum many-body problems

 <!-- What else do you need? -->